Description

 Instructions

-- Cook the corned beef: Rinse the corned beef, then cut it crosswise into 4 equal pieces.
-Put the corned beef, onion, and celery in the pressure cooker pot, sprinkle with the spice packet, then pour in enough water to cover the corned beef.
-Bring the pressure cooker up to high pressure and cook at high pressure for 50 minutes (stove top PC) or 60 minutes (electric PC).
+1. Pressure Cook the Corned Beef for 60 Minutes With a Quick Release: Rinse the corned beef, then cut it crosswise into 4 equal pieces.
+Put the corned beef pieces, onion, and celery in an Instant Pot or other pressure cooker, sprinkle with the spice packet, then pour in enough water to cover the corned beef.
+Bring the pressure cooker up to high pressure and cook at high pressure for 60 minutes in an Instant Pot or other electric PC, or for 50 minutes in a stovetop PC.
 Quick release the pressure, then carefully remove the lid.
-Test the corned beef with a fork – it should be easy to poke a fork through the thickest section.
-If it’s not done, lock the lid and cook for another ten minutes at high pressure.
+Test the corned beef for doneness with a fork – it should be easy to poke a fork through the thickest section.
+If it's not done, lock the lid and cook for another ten minutes at high pressure.

-- Cook the vegetables: Add carrots to the pot, then lay the cabbage on top.
-It’s OK if the cabbage comes a bit above the “no fill” line on your cooker; there will still be a lot of airspace.
-Bring the cooker back up to pressure and cook at high pressure for 5 minutes.
+2. Pressure Cook the Vegetables for 5 Minutes With a Quick Release: Add carrots to the pot, then lay the cabbage on top.
+It's OK if the cabbage comes a bit above your cooker's "no fill" line; there will still be a lot of airspace.
+Cook at high pressure for 5 minutes.
 Quick release the pressure again.
 Using a slotted spoon and/or tongs, transfer the vegetables to a platter and the corned beef to a carving board.

-- Serve: Pour the broth left in the pot into a gravy strainer.
+3. Serve: Pour the broth left in the pot into a fat separator.
 While the broth settles, slice the corned beef.
-Pour a little of the de-fatted broth over the platter of corned beef and vegetables.
+Pour a little of the de-fatted broth over the corned beef and vegetables platter.
 Serve, passing the rest of the broth at the table.

 Notes